Doctoral Program in Instructional Technology and Leadership

 - Offers a 57 credit-hour Ed.D. curriculum

-- Consists of approximately three years of coursework, plus additional year(s) for completing a dissertation
+- Consists of approximately two years of coursework, plus additional year(s) for completing a dissertation

 - Is offered on a full-time basis